 The compilation of a company's policies in their employee handbook can help practice owners avoid lawsuits based on a number of allegations such as:

 It should also be noted that we advise you to update your employee handbook once a year and to have all of your team members sign a document or the handbook itself with confirmation that they're aware of any changes.
-Additionally, we advise you to have every new hire sign the handbook acknowledging their received and reviewed the handbook.
+Additionally, we advise you to have every new hire sign the handbook acknowledging they have received and reviewed the handbook.

 For more in-depth reading on employee handbooks read our articles, Employment Manual: First Line of Defense to Avoid a Lawsuit, Why an Employment Manual is Vital to Your Practice, and the Top 5 Policies that Every Employment Manual Should Have.